Astrodynamic Standards Development, Test and Support

 PAADS Website

 DSoft Technology created the Public Astrodynamic Algorithm Distribution Site (PAADS) website as a means of providing SAA information and access to the request process to a wider audience at a lower cost.
 DSoft had previously created and maintains the Space/Cyberspace Analysis Resource Portal (SARP) website, which automates the SAA request process.
 However, access to that site is only available on the Air Force (AF) Non-Secure Internet Protocol Router Network (NIPRNet).
 Users without access to NIPRNet using a Common Access Card (CAC) have submitted requests via email and SARP administrators manually enter those requests into SARP - a process that was error-prone and time-consuming, resulting in delayed delivery of software to the end customer.
-The PAADS website was designed to alleviate this issue by providing a publically-accessible website that includes the complete SAA request wizard process and an automated method for importing these requests into SARP.
+The PAADS website was designed to alleviate this issue by providing a publicly accessible website that includes the complete SAA request wizard process and an automated method for importing these requests into SARP.

 Users complete a multi-step wizard designed to collect all the information required for an SAA request, and the SARP website provides the administrators with tools to advance each request through the workflow process to approve, authorize, and ultimately distribute requested software to users.
 The PAADS site collects all the information required before the submission process starts and eliminates the manual entry of the request data in SARP.
-In order to protect the personally-identifiable information (PII) of requestors using PAADS, the request data is encrypted with public-key encryption in a format that allows the SARP administrators to automatically decrypt and import the requests into SARP.
+In order to protect the personally identifiable information (PII) of requestors using PAADS, the request data is encrypted with public-key encryption in a format that allows the SARP administrators to automatically decrypt and import the requests into SARP.
 The PAADS website promises to make SAA requests originating from outside AF networks much easier on both the requestors and the SARP administrators, facilitating a wider distribution of SAA to interested users.

-In addition to the SAA request wizard, the PAADS site includes a frequently-asked questions (FAQ) section that provides a growing repository for information about the use of SAA modules.
+In addition to the SAA request wizard, the PAADS site includes a frequently asked questions (FAQ) section that provides a growing repository for information about the use of SAA modules.
 The FAQ is being created both with documentation and use cases created by SAA maintainers and with real questions submitted by SAA users.
 The FAQ provides SAA users with a convenient means of finding answers to questions about SAA implementations and removes the burden on AFSPC personnel to continually address the same issues raised by different users.

-• Modeling and Simulation
+- Modeling and Simulation

-• Test and Evaluation
+- Test and Evaluation

 Air Force Space Command